Spurs’ Leonard will not play Game 3 against Warriors

 SAN ANTONIO (AP) — Spurs forward Kawhi Leonard will not play against Golden State in Game 3 of the Western Conference Finals because of a sprained left ankle.

-San Antonio coach Gregg Popovich said Leonard was not happy sitting out with the Warriors leading the series 2-0.
+San Antonio coach Gregg Popovich said Leonard was not happy being told he will sit out with the Warriors leading the series 2-0.

 “Kawhi is out,” Popovich said.
 “I spoke to Kawhi, we spoke to everybody, we all speak about it,” Popovich said.
 “In the end, I guess it’s my decision.
 He’s not thrilled he’s not playing, but he’s not ready.”